CrossRef/event-data-user-guide/docs/app-gloss.md

 ### Altmetrics

  [From Wikipedia](https://en.wikipedia.org/wiki/Altmetrics): In scholarly and scientific publishing, altmetrics are non-traditional metrics proposed as an alternative to more traditional citation impact metrics, such as impact factor and h-index.
-Proposed as generalization of article level metrics.
+Proposed as generalisation of article level metrics.

 ### Landing Page